ConstantRobotics-Ltd/SerialPort/README.md

 **SerialPortTester** is application designed to test communication with any equipment via serial port.
 The app allows the user to send any data (manual input) to the serial port and check the response from the equipment.
 The app allows data entry in both HEX and string format (for ASCII protocols).
 The application supports Windows and Linux OS.
 How to use:

-Copy executable file SerialPortTester and make it executable:
+Copy executable file SerialPortTester and make it executable (in Linux):

 ```bash
 sudo chmod +x SerialPortTester